SUBMITTING THE ABSTRACT

 - Conference registration is mandatory for scientific presentation.

-- All entries for scientific paper and poster presentations have to submit abstract latest by 15th October 2019 in the abstract section of website.
+- All entries for scientific paper and poster presentations have to submit abstract latest by 25th November 2019 through Email at email@example.com

 - Presentations will be accepted from academicians, practitioners, PhD scholars, PG students and UG students.